Once you have established your EORI company identification number(s) you will need to understand your commodity codes.

 Commodity codes can also be referred to as:

 Commodity codes are necessary to ensure you declare the correct goods so you don’t over (or under) pay your taxes

 Finding the right code isn’t always easy.
-Always ask HMRC for advice on classifying your goods if you are unsure!
+Always ask the relevant tax authority for advice on classifying your goods if you are unsure!

 Once you have your commodity codes you should determine the level of VAT and if any import or export licences are required.

 Generally, staple items are not subject to VAT but luxury items are.
 For example, most milk is VAT free but if you process it into ice cream it is subject to VAT because it is classed as a luxury item.
 However, there are exceptions to this rule so always check and do not assume.

 Import or export licences may be required.
 Again you should seek the correct information on this.
 Use these websites to find out if you require a licence: